-I began my apprenticeship as a coach under Scott Johnston in 2015 and began coaching my own Uphill Athletes in 2018.
-I work with alpine and rock climbers as well as skiers and runners.
-I have trained athletes across the spectrum from full-time mountain guides to big-city-dwelling business folks on tight schedules.
-Serious climbing joined running as a passion of mine in 2007 while I was studying for my Bachelor of Science in biology at Southern Oregon University in Ashland.
-Technical rock and ice climbing became my primary loves, but I also enjoy long ridge traverses and skiing to and from volcano summits.
-During a trip to the Canadian Rockies, I logged over 22,000 vertical feet and 55 miles in less than five days.
-At Castle Crags in California, I completed a linkup of three remote spires, totaling over eight miles and 7,000 vertical feet of technical climbing.
-My dedication to endurance training’s fundamental principles is why I experience consistent energy and distinct lack of fatigue during such outings.
+When I was young, running and backpacking were my favorite extracurricular activities.
+Serious climbing joined running as a passion in 2007 while I was studying for my bachelor of science in biology at Southern Oregon University in Ashland.
+Technical rock and ice climbing became my primary loves, but I also enjoy long ridge traverses and all types of skiing.
+During a trip to the Canadian Rockies in 2018, I logged over 22,000 vertical feet and 55 miles in less than five days.
+At Castle Crags in California in 2004, I completed a linkup of three remote spires, totaling over eight miles and 7,000 vertical feet of technical climbing.
+My dedication to endurance training’s fundamental principles is why I experience consistent energy and a distinct lack of fatigue during such outings.

 Just as formative as all those big days in the mountains was a recent experience with serious injury and recovery.
 During the spring of 2017, while rehabilitating a fractured heel, I worked with excellent physical therapists, learned from a community of athletes with histories of injury, and pored over literature on injury and recovery.
 In order to achieve lasting and minimally painful gains, I had to be creative, patient, and deliberate in my training.
 Modulation and continuity were crucial to the process.
 Early that same summer I began running, and a short time later I was climbing 5.12 again.
 I came back a better athlete and a wiser coach, with a renewed appreciation for the core principles of training.